And why I walked away the moment I finally “made it.”

 Three days before flying back to Korea,

-I was standing inside the Vancouver Korean Consulate —
+I was working inside the Vancouver Korean Consulate—

 my final vinyl wrap installation job in Canada.